 Fayetteville, North Carolina has a population of about 209,692.
 The city’s median household income is $56,395 (Census ACS 2023, 5-year).
 About 28.6% of adults 25+ hold a bachelor’s degree or higher.
-There are 3 accredited education programs within 100 miles of Fayetteville.
+Our directory has 73 accredited schools offering education programs near Fayetteville, with tuition ranging from $2,554 to $58,752 per year for indexed programs.
 In the Fayetteville, NC metro area, the top-earning education-related role is Education Administrator, Postsecondary at a median $104,990 annually (BLS OEWS, May 2024).

-The five accredited institutions below are the closest options indexed in our directory that offer education programs.
+The 10 accredited institutions below are the closest among the 73 schools in our directory that offer education programs near Fayetteville.
 Distances are calculated from Fayetteville city center.

 | School | City | Distance | Tuition | Online |